-Do not use Enantyum during the third trimester of pregnancy or when breast feeding.
+Do not use Enantyum during the final three months of the pregnancy or when breast feeding.
+If you are pregnant, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine,

-If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
 With regard to potential effects on female fertility, see also section 2, "Warnings and precautions".